Crysis (video game): Plot

-Once there, he meets up again with Psycho and is then debriefed by Admiral Richard Morrison who explains that a nuclear strike has been ordered against the ice sphere.
+Once there, he meets up with Psycho again and is debriefed by Admiral Richard Morrison, who explains that a nuclear strike has been ordered against the ice sphere.
 Helena warns him that the aliens might absorb the energy, but the Admiral ignores her.
 Prophet flies a VTOL back to the island against orders.
 Despite Prophet's departure, the nuclear missile is launched at the ice sphere.
-The explosion causes the ice sphere to expand and prompts a massive alien counterattack.
+The explosion causes the ice sphere to expand, prompting a massive alien counterattack.

 Nomad is ordered to repair one of the carrier's damaged nuclear reactors.
 The Nanosuit is resistant to high levels of radiation, although prolonged exposure proves deadly.
-While Nomad is in the reactor room, Helena sends an experimental signal through Nomad's suit that causes several alien machines to absorb too much power and overload, destroying them.
-As Nomad returns to the carrier's flight deck, Admiral Morrison is killed and Nomad takes the prototype TAC-Cannon.
+While Nomad is in the reactor room, Helena sends an experimental signal through Nomad's suit, causing several alien machines to absorb too much power and overload, destroying them.
+As Nomad returns to the carrier's flight deck, Admiral Morrison is killed, and Nomad takes the prototype TAC-Cannon.
 On the flight deck, Nomad fights an alien exosuit similar to the one that killed Strickland.
 A massive alien warship then emerges from the sea, and Helena manages to deactivate its shields by sending a signal through Nomad's Nanosuit.
 Nomad then uses the TAC-Cannon to destroy the alien warship, which crashes down onto the carrier and begins to sink it.
-Nomad runs across the flight deck and jumps off the carrier into the waiting VTOL, which is piloted by Psycho.
+Nomad runs across the flight deck and jumps off the carrier into the waiting VTOL, which Psycho pilots.
 As they fly away, Helena is nearly pulled out of the aircraft by the energy field created by the destroyed alien warship.
 The ship drags the Constitution beneath the surface and vaporizes, creating a massive vortex that engulfs and destroys the entire carrier fleet.
-Psycho then receives a transmission that there is another carrier strike group en route to the island and suggests meeting them.
+Psycho then receives a transmission that another carrier strike group is en route to the island and suggests meeting them.
 Nomad protests, claiming that since they now know how to defeat the aliens, they need to continue fighting.
 A transmission from Prophet, who is inside the energy field on the island, is then received.
 The VTOL is then seen turning around and heading back to the island.